 Oyster aquaculture exhibit, Maryland State Fair, Timonium, Maryland, September 2015.
 Photo by Sarah A. Hanks.

-The Aquaculture Division grants shellfish aquaculture leases in Maryland, which allow shellfish, mostly oysters and some clams, to be grown and harvested.
+The Aquaculture and Industry Enhancement Division grants shellfish aquaculture leases in Maryland, which allow shellfish, mostly oysters and some clams, to be grown and harvested.
 The Division also issues permits, commercial and private, to produce various species of finfish, plants, and invertebrates.
 In 2016, the Division issued 38 Commercial Shellfish Aquaculture Leases, 520 Shellfish Aquaculture Harvester Permits, 52 Shellfish Import Permits, 13 Shellfish Nursery Permits, and 6 Non-Shellfish Aquaculture Permits.

 Department of Natural Resources, Tawes State Office Building, 580 Taylor Ave., Annapolis, Maryland, March 2001.
 Photo by Diane F. Evartt.

 Throughout Maryland, 12 "fee-fishing lakes" are stocked with fish species, including catfish, largemouth bass, and trout.
 These lakes are licensed operations found on private property.
 Issued by the Fishing and Boating Services, a permit allows for the catching and keeping of fish without a Fisheries Service fishing license.

 More than 200 schools, nature centers, government agencies, and private organizations raise fish, shellfish, or aquatic plants for educational or restoration purposes.
 In cooperation with park and fishery managers, species produced include American shad, American eel, hybrid bluegill, rainbow trout, striped bass, yellow perch, and oysters.